FelipeCanever/spotify_click_timer/README.md

 ## Contributing

-If you have any suggestions to improve this program, feel free to say it.
+If you have any suggestions to improve this program, feel free to suggest them.

 ## License